PinsonJulien/EAFC-Web-Development-Exam-Project-Backend-Archive/README.md

 - User:
   - Cannot update their own role.
   - Other people than owner can't update the password.
+  - {user}/export using the controller method, but with only the said user.
+    - generic singleExport() method ?

 - App access
   - Policy secures all controller methods using the site_role.